Greetings, traveler!

 ...

 These closures will be passed to the coordinator, and their values will be provided through the initializer.
-We must implement the appropriate text field delegate methods inside the coordinator and add the isFirstResponder property.
+We must implement the appropriate text field delegate methods inside the coordinator and add properties to handle UITextField’s isFirstResponder state.

 isFirstResponder

-Let’s have a closer look at the isFirstResponder property.
+Let’s have a closer look at the focusedField property.
 We should handle it both in the makeUIView function and the updateUIView function.

 init(